ni-sh-a-char/Dev-Automation-Script/README.md

 Keep working on project files and run :
 ```
-$ ./github.sh
+$ ./dash.sh
 ```
-in the project working directory's terminal, while the **"github.sh"** file is present and provided with **write access** and you will be able to handle your project files with git operations using a simple menu driven approach.
+in the project working directory's terminal, while the **"dash.sh"** file is present and provided with **write access** and you will be able to handle your project files with git operations using a simple menu driven approach.